Hand whisk together flours, baking soda, baking powder, salt, cardamom, cinnamon, and rosemary in a medium bowl. Set aside.

 Place cookie sheet onto cooling rack for 10 minutes.
 Cookies will finish baking as they cool.

-Remove cookies from sheet and place directly onto cooling rack.
+Remove cookies from sheet and place directly onto wire rack to cool completely.

 Notes